 The Great Flood – Scientific evidence

-Numerous myths from all over the world report the legend of a great flood.
-Some stories even account for more than one flood afflicting humanity, but the common theme is that ‘gods’ used them as a form of punishment for disobedience, immorality, greed, and other forms of human corruption.
+Numerous myths and legends from all over the world refer to a great flood.
+Some stories even refer to more than one flood afflicting humanity, but the common theme among virtually all of them is that ‘gods’ used them as a form of punishment for disobedience, immorality, greed, and other forms of human corruption.

-At the moment, there are two theories about the great flood of Noah.
+At the moment, there are two predominant theories about the Biblical story of Noah's Ark and the great flood.
 The most popular one is the flooding of the Black Sea.
 This theory was initially proposed in 1990 by two Columbia University scientists, William Ryan and Walter Pitman.
-Archaeologists have found evidence of shipwrecks and ancient pottery, as well as the remains of people that died in a great flood at the Black Sea about 7,000 years ago.
+Archaeologists have found evidence of shipwrecks and ancient pottery, as well as the remains of people that died in a great flood in the Black Sea about 7,000 years ago.
 They estimate that more than 150,000 square kilometres of land was submerged under water at the time.
-This theory suggests the disaster may have later been transformed to the story of Noah and the great flood.
-Robert Ballard is an explorer and archaeologist that strongly supports the Black Sea theory, and is trying to discover more proof to support it.
-Ballard was the explorer who found the wrecked remains of the Titanic.
+This theory suggests that the flooding disaster may have later translated into the story of Noah and the great flood.
+Robert Ballard, an explorer and archaeologist who found the wrecked remains of the Titanic, strongly supports the Black Sea theory, and is trying to discover more proof to support it.

-In 2004, an archaeologist named Bruce Masse proposed a different theory related to the great flood.
-He suggested that a comet crashed to Earth about 5000 years ago, creating huge tsunamis and weather changes that led to the flooding of many areas.
-He supports his theory based on myths, drawings and other evidence, yet without any hard evidence or proof.
+The second theory, which was proposed by archaeologist Bruce Masse in 2004, is that a comet crashed to Earth about 5,000 years ago, creating huge tsunamis and weather changes that led to the flooding of many areas.
+His evidence is based on mythological accounts and ancient drawings, but there is no hard evidence to suppor this view.